 Rory L. Smoot, M.D., describes treatment options and the specialized team of experts at Mayo Clinic who provide care for patients with cholangiocarcinoma.

 R. Jeffrey Karnes, M.D., consultant and associate professor, Mayo Clinic, discusses treatment options for bladder cancer.
 The ailment can be subdivided into subcategories, and the treatments dramatically differ.
 Invasive treatments can ...

 Jon Ebbert, M.D., of the Mayo Clinic Nicotine Dependence Center, on a study combining the smoking cessation medications varenicline and bupropion, compared with varenicline alone, that resulted in higher smoking abstinence rates.

-Richard Hurt, M.D., Director of Mayo Clinic's Nicotine Dependence Center, comments on a new report by the Surgeon General released Jan.
-2014 The Health Consequences of Smoking -- 50 Years of Progress that highlights a half a century of ...
+Richard D. Hurt, M.D., director of Mayo Clinic's Nicotine Dependence Center, comments on a new report by the Surgeon General released Jan.
+2014, The Health Consequences of Smoking — 50 Years of Progress, which highlights a half-century ...

-Amplification of HER2, a known driver of some breast cancers, in a type of bladder cancer called micropapillary urothelial carcinoma (MPUC) and have shown that the presence of HER2 amplification is associated with particularly aggressive tumors.
+Amplification of HER2, a known driver of some breast cancers, in a type of bladder cancer called micropapillary urothelial carcinoma (MPUC), has shown that the presence of HER2 amplification is associated with particularly aggressive tumors.